Catglobe/Catglobe.ScriptDeployer/README.md

 Since all scripts are dynamically generated during development, it also requires running as an account that has permission to run dynamic scripts.

 See the example above on how to force the site to always force you to login after restart of site.

-## impersonation is ignored during development

-During development all scripts are executed as the developer account, therefore impersonation or public scripts are not supported!

 ## Where do I find the scopes that my site supports?